Neuroscience of music: Gender differences

 Minor neurological differences regarding hemispheric processing exist between brains of males and females.
 Koelsch, Maess, Grossmann and Friederici (2003) investigated music processing through EEG and ERPs and discovered gender differences.
 Findings showed that females process music information bilaterally and males process music with a right-hemispheric predominance.
 However, the early negativity of males was also present over the left hemisphere.
 This indicates that males do not exclusively utilize the right hemisphere for musical information processing.
 In a follow-up study, Koelsch, Grossman, Gunter, Hahne, Schroger and Friederici (2003) found that boys show lateralization of the early anterior negativity in the left hemisphere but found a bilateral effect in girls.
 This indicates a developmental effect as early negativity is lateralized in the right hemisphere in men and in the left hemisphere in boys.

 Handedness differences

-It has been found that subjects who are lefthanded, particularly those who are also ambidextrous, perform better than righthanders on short term memory for the pitch.
+It has been found that subjects who are left-handed, particularly those who are also ambidextrous, perform better than right-handers on short term memory for the pitch.

-It was hypothesized that this handedness advantage is due to the fact that lefthanders have more duplication of storage in the two hemispheres than do righthanders.
-Other work has shown that there are pronounced differences between righthanders and lefthanders (on a statistical basis) in how musical patterns are perceived, when sounds come from different regions of space.
-This has been found, for example, in the Octave illusion and the Scale illusion.
+It was hypothesized that this handedness advantage is due to the fact that left-handers have more duplication of storage in the two hemispheres than do right-handers.
+Other work has shown that there are pronounced differences between right-handers and left-handers (on a statistical basis) in how musical patterns are perceived, when sounds come from different regions of space.
+This has been found, for example, in the octave illusion and the scale illusion.